-Texas Woman’s offers two master degree options in reading education: Master of Arts (MA) and Master of Education (MEd).
+Texas Woman’s offers two master's degree options in literacy education: Master of Education (M.Ed.) in Literacy Education and Master of Arts (MA) in Reading Education.
 Both are available in a blended format with classes online and on TWU’s Denton campus.

 Careers & Salaries

-With your master’s degree in reading education, you can become a reading specialist who:
+With your master’s degree in literacy education, you can become a reading specialist who:

 - Creates reading curricula that meet the needs of students of various ages